-You're vacationing in one of the most beautiful parts of the world: 90 km of coast from Livorno to Piombino and innumerable surprises in the hinterland.
-So what are you waiting for?
-Discover the marvels of our land...
+You are on holiday in one of the most beautiful places in the world: 90 km of coastline from Livorno to Piombino and an infinite number of surprises in the hinterland.
+What are you waiting for?
+Discover the wonders of our territory ...

-Set on a hill at the foot of the Castello Della Gherardesca, Castagneto Carducci can best be taken in by admiring the hundreds of sun-soaked windows that look out onto the sea.
-The Castle, whose tower still today cheerfully looks over the town from the top of the hill, once defended a fief of endless wooded and coastal lands.
-It was built around the year 1000 and represented the center of local economic power.
-Today the Castle still belongs to the Della Gherardesca family.
-Giosuè Carducci, winner of the Nobel Prize for Literature in 1906, grew up in Castegneto.
+Perched on a hill at the foot of the Della Gherardesca Castle, the soul of Castagneto Carducci is captured by admiring the hundreds of sun-kissed windows overlooking the sea.
+The Castle - whose tower still stands today on the top of the hill - once defended a fiefdom of endless territories of woods and coasts.
+Built around the year 1000, to represent an economic centre of power, the Castle still belongs to the Della Gherardesca family today.
+The Nobel Prize for Literature (1906) Giosuè Carducci grew up in Castagneto.

-Canado Club is located near the town of Donoratico.
-While its modern buildings give it a young look, it's a town of ancient traditions, as it's always been linked to the Della Gherardesca name: the Counts of Donoratico are indeed one of the oldest noble houses in Europe; the family includes, among others, the famous Conte Ugolino, mentioned by the Great Poet of the Divine Comedy.
+The Canado Club is located near the town of Donoratico, young but with an ancient tradition, as linked to the name of the Della Gherardesca: Counts of Donoratico family: they represent one of the oldest families in Europe, which includes, among others, the famous Count Ugolino, mentioned by the Supreme Poet Dante Alighieri in the Divine Comedy.

 Baratti and Populonia

-The park and museum of Baratti and Populonia exhibit important artifacts of the ancient civilization of the Etruscans, long extinct.
-The area is also famous for its crystalline waters and its seabeds, an ideal place for divers.
+The park and the museum of Baratti and Populonia house important testimonies of the ancient and now extinct civilization of the Etruscans.
+In addition, the area is famous for its crystal clear waters and its seabed suitable for those who love scuba diving.

 Val di Cecina

-Val di Cecina is characterized by its mostly flat lands that run up to the Tyrrhenian Sea and by the picturesque hills from which to admire it.
-Val di Cecina contains modern towns like Cecina as well as the older villages of Bibbona, Casale Marittimo, Guardistallo and Montescudaio.
-It offers the possibility of pleasant bike rides as well as more demanding hiking excursions in the Macchia della Magona.
+The Val di Cecina is characterized by mainly flat land close to the Tyrrhenian Sea and by beautiful hills from which to admire it; the Val di Cecina is home to modern cities such as Cecina and more ancient villages such as Bibbona, Casale Marittimo, Guardistallo and Montescudaio.
+You may enjoy city bike rides and, for the more daring, trekking excursions in the Macchia della Magona.

 Val di Cornia

-In the Val di Cornia, the plain gives way to panoramic shrub-covered mountains typical of the Mediterranean: here visitors will find the "stone villages" of Suvereto and Campiglia Marittima, where the fortress of Rocca di San Silvestro dominates the valley below.
-This is where the Maremma begins...
+In the Val di Cornia, the plains are transformed into beautiful mountains covered with typical Mediterranean scrub, on which rest the "stone villages" of Suvereto and Campiglia Marittima, whose Rocca di San Silvestro dominates the valley below.

-If you're passionate about adventures on the sea, you might decide to take a tour of our islands.
-The waters of the Tuscan Archipelago make up Europe's largest marine park.
-The island of Elba dominates the panorama: its splendid jagged coastlines offer unforgettable vistas of both stunning cliffs and sandy beaches.
-From Canado Club you already get a glimpse of its majestic profile: it's almost like being able to reach out and touch it.
-From our beach you can also admire the contours of the islands of Gorgona and Capraia.
+If you are a type who likes sea adventures, you can decide to take a tour of our islands.
+The waters of the Tuscan Archipelago constitute the largest marine park in Europe.
+The Island of Elba dominates the panorama and its marvelous jagged coasts offer unforgettable views of both rocks and sand.
+From the Canado Club you can see its majestic profile: you will almost feel like you are touching it.
+Furthermore, from our beach, you can admire the profile of the islands of Gorgona and Capraia.